gavinlouuu-kpt/Simple_Ace/README.md

 # Piccolo
+## About the project
+PIccolo is a device developed for Open-souce Gas Chramtography(OpenGC).
+OpenGC is designed to separate and analyze the components of complex chemical mixtures.
+Unlike traditional GC systems that are proprietary and closed, OpenGC is designed to be transparent, customizable, and accessible to the broader scientific community.

+OpenGC have the potential to democratize access to advanced chromatography technology, particularly in resource-limited settings or for researchers who may not have access to traditional proprietary systems.
+They also offer a way to promote collaboration and innovation in the field of analytical chemistry, and to advance the development of new analytical techniques and methods.

 ## About Piccolo
 Piccolo is an miniature gas chrmatography device to evaluate sensor sensitivty against mixture of gas.
 It integrated gas flow control, self-regulating heating element and modular sensor attachment to provide a wide range gas detection.